x-board/x-board-protocol/docs/list-pins-capabilities.md

 20 (in hexadecimal).
 Finally, there are three `FF`'s.
 The first is to exit `01 01` and drops us back to `01`.
 The second drops out of that as well.

+For any operation that the board signals that it supports, it is implied that any value can be given for the data part of the call.
+There is no way to specify in the list capabilities response that only some values are allowed for the data part.

 ### The canonical response ###

 There are usually multiple ways to write a response for the same set of functionality.